-The Salt Shakers, a right wing Christian organisation, has announced in a private letter to their supporters they will cease operations in Australia.
-The organisation, like the Australian Christian Lobby, have been relentless in their opposition to anything LGBT (lesbian, gay, bisexual, transgender) including Mardi Gras, the Safe Schools programme, marriage equality and same sex couples adopting.
+The Salt Shakers, a right-wing Christian organisation, has announced in a private letter to their supporters they will cease operations in Australia.
+The organisation, like the Australian Christian Lobby, has been relentless in its opposition to anything LGBT (lesbian, gay, bisexual, transgender) including Mardi Gras, the Safe Schools program, marriage equality and same-sex couples adopting.
 They are one of the few conservative Christian organisations left who have not swayed in their promotion of gay conversion therapy.

 In the private letter, founder of the Salt Shakers, Peter Stokes, gives two main reasons for the closure.
 One being his age and the other that there is no one to take on the role.
 “I turn 70 next year and Jenny will pass the 60 mark this year” and “finding that suitable person, with the background and skills to continue, has proved difficult” Stokes reveals in the letter.

 Anthony Venn-Brown, founder of Ambassadors & Bridge Builders International, an organisation that promotes LGBTI acceptance and equality within the Christian community has often been the target of the Salt Shakers anti-gay activities including email campaigns against him.

 “I certainly welcome the closure of the Salt Shakers.
 It is to be expected.
 To use a biblical analogy ‘the writing is on the wall’.
 The closure of conversion therapy groups such as Exodus in the US and Living Waters in Australia reflect that some, at least, are facing reality.
 The wave of understanding and of LGBT people in society, the media, the corporate world, churches, and sport is unstoppable.
 Also, many of the anti-gay evangelical leaders are way past their prime.
 Their messages, once aligned with the ignorance that existed in society, are now seen as extreme.”
 Venn Brown said.